Archbishop of Canterbury Justin Welby resigns over sex abuse scandal

 As Archbishop of Canterbury, Welby was the spiritual leader of the Anglican Communion, a global body of churches rooted in the Church of England.
 The Episcopal Church is the U.S. branch of the communion.

-Welby had been under increasing pressure to resign over his handling of the accusations against Smythe.
+Welby had been under increasing pressure to resign over his handling of the accusations against Smyth.

 On Monday, Bishop of Newcastle Helen-Ann Hartley called on Welby to resign, telling the BBC that taking that step would "be a very clear indication that a line has been drawn."